-Stanford will release their Early Decision results on Wednesday, December 15th at 4 pm PST.
+Stanford will release their Early Decision results on Wednesday December 15th.
 Share results and connect with other early applicants in the Stanford Community discussion.

 Good luck to all early applicants!